nasa/Common-Metadata-Repository/indexer-app/README.md

     curl -XDELETE "http://localhost:3004/index-sets/3"

-### Mark a collection as rebalancing
+## Rebalance a collection
 There are multiple granule indexes for performance.
 Larger collections are split out into their own indexes.
 Smaller collections are grouped in a small_collections index.
+Once a collection gets to a certain size, we can manually 'rebalance' that collection by moving the collection's granule docs into a separate granule index.
+This process is specific to the following steps:

+1. Mark the collection as rebalancing
+2. Finalize the rebalance process
+3. Update the rebalance status as COMPLETE

+IMPORTANT: This process is required to do ONE collection at a time.
+Do not attempt to rebalance multiple collections at the same time.

+### Mark a collection as rebalancing

+Collection is added to the list of collections being rebalanced.

+Required params:
+- target = string
+  - options: `separate-index` and `small-collections`
-When calling the endpoint the `target` query parameter is required, and it has two valid values, `separate-index` and `small-collections`.
-In either case the collection is added to the list of collections being rebalanced.
-If `target=separate-index` a new granule index is created in addition to updating the index-set.
+    - if `target=separate-index` a new granule index is created in addition to updating the index-set.

     curl -XPOST http://localhost:3004/index-sets/3/rebalancing-collections/C5-PROV1/start?target=separate-index

 ### Finalize a rebalancing collection

-Finalizing a rebalancing collection removes the collection from the list of collections are are being rebalanced and updates the index-set appropriately based on what the target destination was set to on the call to start.
+Finalizing a rebalancing collection removes the collection from the list of collections are being rebalanced and updates the index-set appropriately based on what the target destination was set to on the call to start.

     curl -XPOST http://localhost:3004/index-sets/3/rebalancing-collections/C5-PROV1/finalize